 - 1. To embed housing and housing related support within the developing Greater Nottingham Transformation Partnership - 2.
 To review the Memorandum of Understanding action plan and the functionality of the Health and Housing Partnership Group to ensure that meaningful activity is maximised - 3.
 Refresh the Housing chapter of the JSNA and progress housing and homelessness recommendations - 4.
 Ensure that health and social care colleagues have access to information on housing support / pathways to facilitate social prescriptions and homelessness prevention - 5.
 Promote self-care and home based solutions that support independent living - 6.
 Plan and deliver four themed sessions of the HHPG per year - 7.
+Coordinate activity to help people prepare for Universal Credit - 8.
 Take a strategic approach to coordination of initiatives to improve energy efficiency and tackle fuel poverty via a new strategy